freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 # Exercise

-The current multithreaded implementation is suboptimal because results are printed synchronously.
-This means if thread two finishes before thread one, its results won't be printed until thread one completes.
-Rust offers a multi-producer, single-consumer FIFO queue ([`mpsc`] channel), which allows results to be sent asynchronously as threads finish.
-Modify the code to use this module.
+The fork/join model implemented is suboptimal because it waits for all threads to finish and join before printing any results.
+To address this, we can use the [`mpsc`] (multiple producer, single consumer) module, which allows threads to send results to a central receiver as soon as they are ready.
+This enables the program to start outputting results immediately, enhancing its responsiveness and efficiency.
+Modify the program to make use of `mpsc`.

 **HINT**: The final solution should have a structure similar to: